 - Place the rice cakes in a sieve.
 Rinse under running water and separate the rice cakes if they are stuck together.
 If you can’t separate them, don’t worry.
 It’s ok to have a few stuck together.
 Set aside to drain.

 - In a large nonstick skillet over medium-high heat, add 1½ tablespoons vegetable oil.
 Add shallot and cook for 1 minute.
 Add garlic and stir for another 30 seconds.
 Add green onion and cook for another minute.
 Push everything aside and add the pork.
 Sear for a minute without moving.
 Stir everything together.
-Add Shaoxing rice wine and cook for 1 minute.
+Add Shaoxing rice wine (or sake) and cook for 1 minute.
 Toss in the mushroom and cabbage.
 Mix well.
-Pour in chicken broth and ¼ cup soaking mushroom liquid.
+Pour in chicken broth (or water) and ¼ cup soaking mushroom liquid.
 Turn up the heat to high.
 Bring the mixture to a boil.
 Put the rice cakes in a single layer over the vegetables and pork.
 Cover with a lid and reduce the heat to medium-high.
 Cook for 3½ minutes.

 - In a small bowl, stir together the corn starch and cold water.